nchandhi/nckmdeployment/README.md

 ### Upload additional files

-All files JSON and WAV files can be uploaded in the corresponding Lakehouse in the data/Files folder:
+All files WAV files can be uploaded in the corresponding Lakehouse in the data/Files folder:

-- Conversation (JSON files):
-  Upload JSON files in the *conversation_input* folder.

 - Audio (WAV files):
-  Upload Audio files in the *audio_input* folder.
+  Upload Audio files in the *cu_audio_files_all* folder.

 ### Post-deployment